hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Setup Configuration

 Before you can start with the project you will need to configure the environment variables.
-However, we do not currently have our configuration variables.
-But we can setup the files now so that we can add the configuration variables to the `.env` file throughout the guide.
+However, at this point in the guide we do not have our configuration variables.
+But we can setup the file now so that we can add the configuration variables to the `.env` file throughout the guide.

 - [ ] Create an `.env` file based on `.env.example`.
 It should include all the content of `.env.example`.

 We will be adding our secrets from Discord and Firebase into this file, and the file will not be uploaded to Git or GitHub, therefore your secrets will stay secret.

 Note: The `.env` file will only be available in your local development environment.
 This means that each person working on the same project will need to create their own `.env` file with the appropriate contents.

-If you are working as a team, each person will need their own `.env` file, but the contents (the configuration variables) will be the same for everyone on the team.
+Note: HighTechU Students working in a team will each need their own `.env` file, but the contents (the configuration variables) will be the same for everyone on the team.

 ## Account Requirements

 To proceed with this project, you will need to have an account with the following services: Discord, Firebase, and Heroku.

+Notes:
+* HighTechU Students working in a team will only require 1 account per team for Firebase and Heroku.
+* HighTechU Students working in a team will each need their own Discord account.
+But only 1 team member will need to setup the Discord Server and the Discord Bot.
+Thus, you will need to designate 1 team member to manage the accounts, and provide the configuration variables.

-### Discord
+### Discord - Personal

 - [ ] Setup a Discord Account.
 For more information, visit "[Discord Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started)".
 - [ ] Download Discord.
 For more information, visit "[Download Discord](https://discord.com/download)".

+### Discord - Server

 - [ ] Setup a Discord Server.
 For more information, visit "[Create A Server](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-)".
+  - [ ] HighTechU Students: Invite your team members to the Discord Server.
+For more information, visit "[How do I invite friends to my server](https://support.discord.com/hc/en-us/articles/204155938-How-do-I-invite-friends-to-my-server-)".
+  - [ ] HighTechU Students: Update your team members server permission.
+For more information, visit "[Setting Up Permissions FAQ](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ)".

+### Discord - Bot

 - [ ] Setup a Discord Bot.
 For more information, visit "[Setting Up a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)".
 (Note: This guide is provided by Discord.js.
 Please only read the provided linked section).
 - [ ] Add your Discord Bot to your server.
 For more information, visit "[Adding a Bot to Servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)".
 (Note: This section requires your bot application's client ID.
 Please read the entire section carefully).
 - [ ] Add your Discord Bot Token to `.env`.
 Obtain your bot token from the Discord Portal.
 For more information, visit "[Your Token](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token)".

-Add your Bot Token to the `TOKEN` variable.
-Do not add any spaces between the variable name (`TOKEN`) and the `=`.
+Add your Bot Token to the `TOKEN` configuration variable.
+Do not add any spaces between the configuration variable name (`TOKEN`) and the `=`.

 `.env`
 ```bash